pclp007/NOTT-observation-preparation-tool/README.md

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://github.com/pclp007/NOTT-observation-preparation-tool/blob/main/docs/NOTT_app_3.png)

 ### Acknowledgements

+This project was funded by the European Union's Horizon 2020 research and innovation program under grant agreement No. 101004719.

-The NOTT observation preparation tool is a development carried out in the context of the SCIFY project.
-SCIFY has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No 8660).
+This project has also received support from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No 8660).

 ### How to run the app